jessekingf/template-project-dotnet/README.md

 ## Code Analysis

 All projects have [.NET Analyzers](https://docs.microsoft.com/en-us/dotnet/fundamentals/code-analysis/overview) and [StyleCop](https://github.com/StyleCop/StyleCop) enabled.
 This ensures static code analysis is run on every build and all code follows the same style guidelines.
+Rules can be tweaked in the `.globalconfig` file under the `src` directory.

-Also note the ```.editorconfig``` in the root of the repository.
+Also note the `.editorconfig` under the `src` directory.
 This enforces the code to be formatted the same regardless of visual studio preferences.

-Rules can be tweaked in the `.editorconfig` file under the `src` directory.

 ## Build and Publish